dev7060/Botnet-Simulation/README.md

-# Bontet-Simulation
+# Botnet-Simulation

-not a real botnet
+- not a real botnet
+- no authentication checks or cmd checks etc.